 Is there a way to truly understand the depth of the crisis in Haiti and get financial assistance directly to victims?

-The island nation abutting the Dominican Republic is a devastated no man’s land, a haven for sex and drug traffickers and every perverse form of corruption in between, where billions of dollars of humanitarian aid never reached the people, where starvation, anarchy and desperation drives kids, teenagers and adults to the streets to fight for survival with homemade weapons and ravenous bellies.
+The island nation that abuts the Dominican Republic is a devastated ‘no-man’s’ land, a haven for sex and drug traffickers and every perverse form of corruption in between.
+A place where billions of dollars of humanitarian aid never reached the people, where starvation, anarchy and desperation drives kids, teenagers and adults to the streets to fight for survival with homemade weapons and ravenous bellies.

 On Thursday, it took fire fighters 90 minutes to arrive at the scene.
-By that time many were already dying via asphyxiation.
-Inside, there was one door out.
+By that time many were already dying of asphyxiation.
+Inside, there was one exit door.

 “The conditions were squalid and the orphanage was closed down in 2013 but continued to operate.
 The non-profit reported collecting $2.5 mil last year and had two airplanes and reportedly received food from USAid to feed the poor,” said Dirksen on a call this morning.